ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 The process to make applications aware of other's configuration is called "to elektrify".
 This tutorial is both for new and existing applications.

-As first steop, places where configuration is parsed or generated must be located.
+As first step, places where configuration is parsed or generated must be located.
 Afterwards, Elektra's data structures must be used instead at these locations.
 Before we are going to describe exactly how to do this, we will describe some possibilities you will have to keep all the good things your previous